List of mayors of Rensselaer, New York

-Rensselaer is a small city on the east side of the Hudson River in the state of New York.
 A total of 34 individuals have served as mayor since the city's incorporation in 1897, some serving numerous terms.
 Michael Stammel (Republican) is the current mayor; he was first elected in 2019 and began service on January 1, 2020.
 Stammel was re-elected to a four-year term on November 2, 2021.

 On April 23, 1897, Governor Frank S. Black granted a law under Chapter 359 creating the municipality that would be known as the City of Rensselaer.

-Charles S. Allen served as the first Mayor of the new municipality.
-The first meeting of the common council of the City of Rensselaer was ordered by Mayor Allen to take place on Tuesday evening April 27, 1897 at 8:30PM.
+Charles S. Allen served as the first mayor of the new municipality.
+The first meeting of the common council of the City of Rensselaer was ordered by Mayor Allen to take place on Tuesday evening April 27, 1897 at 8:30 pm.